At a Glance

-This lesson is part of Facing History and Ourselves’ work on the Reconstruction era, and is part of a series of video-based web lessons.
-Use this lesson at the beginning of a unit on Reconstruction to engage students in discussion about the many changes to Americans’ identities and the effects of those changes during this time period.
+This lesson is part of Facing History’s work on the Reconstruction era and part of a series of lessons focused on our Reconstruction videos.
+Use this lesson at the beginning of a unit on Reconstruction to engage students in a discussion about the many changes to Americans’ identities and the effects of those changes during this time period.

 In addition to the suggestions below, see Lessons 1, 3, and 4 in The Reconstruction Era and the Fragility of Democracy for background information about the ways that the lives of Americans changed in the aftermath of the Civil War.

-The Civil War and its aftermath changed the United States and the lives of nearly every American, their circumstances and opportunities, in numerous ways.
-Before looking at this moment in history, it will helpful for students to reflect on the factors that shape their circumstances, opportunities, and choices.
-Have students write short reflections to the following question:
+The Civil War and its aftermath changed the United States and the lives of nearly every American—their circumstances and opportunities—in numerous ways.
+Before looking at this moment in history, it will be helpful for students to reflect on the factors that shape their own circumstances, opportunities, and choices.
+Have students write a short reflection on the following question: